Streamerbot/docs/streamerbot/3.api/3.csharp/1.recipes/visual-studio-code.md

 **Notes about `StreamerBot.csproj`**
 - This file includes the Streamer.bot using statements in every `.cs` file automatically
 - This file configures the project as a `.NET Framework 4.8.1` project
-- To point to your own Streamer.bot dlls, replace the contents of `<StreamerBotPath>` with the path to your own Streamer.bot directory (containing `Streamer.bot.exe` and `.dll` files)
+- To point to your own Streamer.bot DLLs, replace the contents of `<StreamerBotPath>` with the path to your own Streamer.bot directory (containing `Streamer.bot.exe` and `.dll` files)
 ::

 ### Create a .cs File